google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 ### Is the MediaSource instance ready?

-`URL.createObjectURL() is itself synchronous; however, it processes the `attachment asynchronously.
-This causes a slight delay before you can do `anything with the MediaSource instance.
-Fortunately, there are ways to test for `this.
-The simplest way is with a MediaSource property called readyState.
-The `readyState property describes the relation between a MediaSource instance and a `media element.
+`URL.createObjectURL()` is itself synchronous; however, it processes the attachment asynchronously.
+This causes a slight delay before you can do anything with the `MediaSource` instance.
+Fortunately, there are ways to test for this.
+The simplest way is with a `MediaSource` property called `readyState`.
+The `readyState` property describes the relation between a `MediaSource` instance and a media element.
 It can have one of the following values:

 +  `closed` - The `MediaSource` instance is not attached to a media element.
 +  `open` - The `MediaSource` instance is attached to a media element and is